Experiential Learning Depot

 6 Common Challenges with Project-Based Learning and How to Overcome Them

-Let’s recap.
-Yes, PBL is challenging to implement at times, especially if you are a beginner.
-Even seasoned project-based educators make mistakes.
-We reflect, grow, and learn just as we ask our students to.
+We reflect, grow, and learn just as we ask of our students.
 The key to troubleshooting is relationship-building.
 Learn what drives and motivates your students.
 You'll figure it out together.

 Observe.
 Question.
 Explore.
 Share.